DesertPunk/Hello-World/README.md

 # Hello-World
-Just a Repository for all my junk programing files im working on.
+My Python-3.x Repository for the random code I'm working on.